Nested Event Extraction upon Pivot Element Recogniton

 \subsection{Nested Event Extraction}

-Some existing studies tackle NEE using methods actually for overlapping events \cite{yang2019exploring,li2020event, sheng2021casee, cao2022oneee}, as NEE can be seen as a specific type of overlapping events, where triggers and arguments overlap.
+Some existing studies tackle NEE using methods actually for overlapping events~\cite{yang2019exploring,li2020event, sheng2021casee, cao2022oneee}, as NEE can be seen as a specific type of overlapping events, where triggers and arguments overlap.
 For example, \citet{cao2022oneee} proposed OneEE to address both overlapping and nested events.
-This model consists of three modules, i.e., trigger recognition, argument extraction, and relationship classification between triggers and arguments.
 PEs are recognized in both the trigger recognition module and the argument recognition module, which handles the overlapping issue between triggers and arguments, thereby addressing NEE.

-In a similar manner, some existing FEE methods \cite{nguyen2019one, raffel2020exploring, wadden2019entity, lin2020joint, lu2022unified} can be adapted to address Nested Event Extraction (NEE) by treating Pivot Elements (PEs) as both triggers and regular arguments and recognizing the overlapping ones as PEs.
-For instance, \citet{lin2020joint} introduced the OneIE model, which addresses EE through node extraction and inter-node relationship classification.
-NEE can be tackled by considering the PEs as separate trigger and argument nodes during the node extraction module, followed by classifying the relationship between the trigger and argument nodes.
+In a similar manner, some existing FEE methods~\cite{nguyen2019one, raffel2020exploring, wadden2019entity, lin2020joint, lu2022unified, shi-etal-2023-hybrid} can be adapted to address NEE by treating PEs as both triggers and regular arguments and recognizing the overlapping ones as PEs.

 However, these methods face difficulties in coping with the dual identities of PEs.
 They simply treat PEs as regular arguments and extract them within the argument extraction module, neglecting their trigger-like characteristics, which brings challenges to argument extraction.